 \baselineskip24pt

-\begin{sciabstract} Many metallic quantum materials display anomalous transport phenomena violating Fermi liquid and Boltzmann theory.
-Here, we study transport in the doped Hubbard model and observe a cross-over separating high- and low-temperature behavior in both thermal and charge transport.
-Distinct from the incoherent behavior at high temperatures, the Lorenz number as $T \rightarrow 0$ obeys the Wiedemann-Franz law, even in a doped Mott insulator that lacks well-defined quasiparticles.
-Analyzing contributions to thermal diffusivity, we find that the potential energy strongly affects thermal transport at high temperatures, while at low temperatures, the behavior of both thermal and charge transport is controlled primarily by the electronic kinetic energy.
-Our result helps to clarify the interpretation of transport experiments beyond Boltzmann theory in non-Fermi liquid strange metals. \end{sciabstract}
+\begin{sciabstract} Many metallic quantum materials display anomalous transport phenomena that defy a Fermi liquid description.
+Here, we use numerical methods to calculate thermal and charge transport in the doped Hubbard model and observe a cross-over separating high- and low-temperature behaviors.
+Distinct from the behavior at high temperatures, the Lorenz number $L$ becomes weakly doping dependent and less sensitive to parameters at low temperatures.
+At the lowest numerically accessible temperatures, $L$ roughly approaches the Wiedemann-Franz constant $L_0$, even in a doped Mott insulator that lacks well-defined quasiparticles.
+Decomposing the energy current operator indicates a compensation between kinetic and potential contributions, which may help to clarify the interpretation of transport experiments beyond Boltzmann theory in strongly correlated metals. \end{sciabstract}

-Landau's notion of quasiparticles greatly simplified the language of transport in systems having a macroscopic number of interacting degrees of freedom in terms of ``free'' objects with renormalized properties that participate in transport via a semi-classical or Boltzmann framework.
-As such, transport behavior of Fermi liquids is governed solely by kinematic constraints of a Fermi surface and simple collisions between otherwise free particles.
-Yet in many correlated metals, including the high-$T_c$ cuprates, anomalous transport phenomena have been uncovered that violate these rules: strange metal resistivity that increases linearly with temperature, not saturating as the quasiparticle mean-free-path approaches the lattice spacing~\cite{RevModPhys.75.1085,hussey2004universality}; inconsistency with Kohler's rule, which governs the scaling behavior of magnetoresistance from Boltzmann theory~\cite{PhysRevLett.75.1391,Ayres2021,PhysRevB.53.8733}; and violations of the Wiedemann-Franz law, which constrains the ratio of thermal to electrical conductivity~\cite{PhysRevB.72.214511,PhysRevB.105.115113,PhysRevX.8.041010,Hill2001,PhysRevB.80.104510,PhysRevLett.89.147003,PhysRevB.93.064513,PhysRevB.68.100502,zhang2017anomalous,Grissonnanche2019}.
+Landau's notion of quasiparticles greatly simplified the language of transport in systems with a macroscopic number of interacting degrees of freedom in terms of ``free'' objects with renormalized properties that participate in transport through a semi-classical or Boltzmann framework.
+As such, transport behavior of Fermi liquids is governed solely by kinematic constraints of a Fermi surface and collisions between otherwise free particles.
+Yet in many correlated metals, including the high transition temperature (or critical temperature, $T_c$) cuprates, anomalous transport phenomena have been uncovered that violate these rules: strange metal resistivity that increases linearly with temperature, not saturating as the quasiparticle mean-free-path approaches the lattice spacing~\cite{RevModPhys.75.1085,hussey2004universality,doi:10.1126/science.abh4273}; inconsistency with Kohler's rule, which governs the scaling behavior of magnetoresistance from Boltzmann theory~\cite{PhysRevLett.75.1391,Ayres2021,PhysRevB.53.8733}; and violations of the Wiedemann-Franz law, which constrains the ratio of thermal to electrical conductivity~\cite{PhysRevB.49.9073,Hill2001,PhysRevLett.89.147003,PhysRevB.68.220503,PhysRevB.68.100502,PhysRevB.72.214511,PhysRevB.80.104510,PhysRevB.93.064513,zhang2017anomalous,PhysRevX.8.041010,Grissonnanche2019,PhysRevB.100.241114}.